DA-ishandeep/auto-annotated-portfolio/content/pages/projects/project-two.md

 client: ''
 description: >-
-  In this project I analyzed the data provided by MSA on our competitors and produced a detailed dashboard that provided insights on areas / line of business that are working fine vs bad performing products.
+  In this project I analyzed the data provided by MSA on our competitors and produced a detailed dashboard that provided insights on metrics in accordance to IFRS17 standards.
 I used Python API that collects data from the website and gives a final product that is hosted in a PostgreSQL tables as backend with visualization is Power BI.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg